directus-labs/guest-authoring/travel-journal/index.md

 ## Introduction

-In this tutorial, you we’ll build a personal travel journal application using Vue.js and Directus.
-We’ll go through the process of implementing user authentication with Directus and demonstrate how to interact with a Directus collection using the Vue.js framework.
+In this tutorial, we’ll build a personal travel journal application using Vue.js and Directus.
+We’ll go through the process of implementing user authentication with Directus and demonstrate how to interact with a Directus collection using Vue.js.

 ## Before You Start